fkie/field_test_tool/README.md

 The purpose of this tool is to monitor and analyze the switching events between autonomous mode and manual mode on autonomous ground vehicles.
 This is done by collecting relevant data from the robot's ROS environment, alongside context data provided by users.
 The collected data is processed by an automatic report generator, which aims to help the manufacturer, the project manager and the customer to analyze software issues in certain enviroments.

-<span style="font-size:smaller">Note: The FTT currently runs with Python 3.
-Python 2 support ended with version 2.1.</span>
+**Note**: The FTT currently runs with Python 3.
+Python 2 support ended with version 2.1.
 <br/><br/>

 ## _1. Description_